betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1145/3072959.3073708)
     * [Project Page](http://drz.disneyresearch.com/~jnovak/publications/KPCN/index.html)

-    External joint project between University of California Santa Barbara, Disney Research Studios, ETH Zürich, and Pixar, with project support from Disney Animation.
+    External joint project between University of California Santa Barbara, DisneyResearch\|Studios, ETH Zürich, and Pixar, with project support from Disney Animation.
 Developed as part of the larger effort to develop a successor to Hyperion's first generation denoiser.
 This paper describes a supervised learning approach for denoising filter kernels using deep convolutional neural networks.
 This technique is the basis of the modern Disney-Research-developed second generation deep-learning denoiser in use by the rendering teams at Pixar and ILM, and by the Hyperion iteam at Disney Animation.

 20. **Production Volume Rendering**